Mockup of a landing page on Compricer showing both mobile and desktop view.

 Evaluating funnels and analysing the data

-When working with a high-traffic website like Compricer, it’s important to fully utilise the data and make data driven decisions.
-As a product designer, this mainly meant A/B testing designs and evaluating funnels and flows.
-For instance, we improved the car insurance flow, but the total conversion rate remained unchanged due to an old design at the final step.
-By looking at the funnels, we could see that the new designs improved completion on the page we redesigned, but that the drop off in the end was the same as before.
-This insight was important in discussions with stakeholders to advocate why improvements in the entire flow was necessary.
+Working on a high-traffic site like Compricer requires fully leveraging data to make informed decisions.
+As a product designer, this involved A/B testing designs and evaluating funnels and flows.
+For example, we improved the car insurance flow, but the overall conversion rate remained unchanged due to an outdated design at the final step.
+Funnel analysis showed that while the redesigned page saw higher completion, drop-off at the end remained the same.
+This insight was crucial in discussions with stakeholders to highlight the need for improvements across the entire flow.

 Number of users